 - Ask how many teens are expected at the party and offer to help supervise or provide refreshments.

-- Make certain that the host will not be serving or allowing alcohol.
-Ask how the parents plan to handle the situation if a teen shows up with alcohol or has been drinking.
+- Make certain that the host will not be serving or allowing alcohol or marijuana.
+Ask how the parents plan to handle the situation if a teen shows up with alcohol or marijuana, or is under the influence.

 - Indicate your expectations to your child and the parent hosting the party that if the teens leave and go somewhere else, you will want to know.